anselm/blox/IDEAS.md

 		* [art] show that you can load art assets

-		- [basics] can you move in VR - and orbit with a camera? <<< - i hate the default orbit camera - please replace it
+<<<		- [basics] can you move in VR - and orbit with a camera? <<< - i hate the default orbit camera - please replace it

-		- [basics] can you move in AR and move an avatar?
+<<<		- [basics] can you move in AR and move an avatar?
+Movement seems slow?
+Also it needs embodiment to trigger things

 <<<		- [collisions] having flowers pop up when you get near them <<< i need to introduce way of attaching an avatar to a camera